service-bot/servicebot-docs/docs/embed.md

 ### Request Form Embed

-1. Go to "Manage -> Manage Offerings"
+1. Go to "Embeddables -> Checkout"
-1. Click on "Actions -> Embed request form" on the template you would like to embed
+1. Select the template and plan you would like to embed
 1. Copy the HTML given
 1. Paste on your existing site where you would like customers to sign up for your subscription
 ##### Request options